 Movement and perception:

-Exalted Seracthon was built on a custom 3rd / 1st person controller that handles in similar manner to the Dark Souls and Elder Scrolls games.
+Exalted Seracthon required a custom 3rd / 1st person controller that handles in similar manner to the Elder Scrolls games.
 While the camera can pivot around, it will follow the character during movement, so it is not a purely 3rd person experience.
 This was chosen to encourage immersion rather than detachment from the character, and because the main advantage of a 3rd person perspective is combat awareness, which is not the primary activity in Exalted Seracthon.

-A significant degree of camera control is left to the player to manage – I wanted to avoid constant cinematic interrutions for the sake of arcade style handling, and make things more deliberate.
-If you want to look over the shoulder, you can toggle that.
+A significant degree of camera control is left to the player to manage – I wanted to avoid constant cinematic interruptions for the sake of arcade style handling, and make things more deliberate.
+If you want to look over the shoulder, you can toggle that at will.
 If you prefer 1st person, or want to zoom in, you can put yourself in that view mode, and come out of it when you want to.

-Movement uses standard WASD directionals, and several other common keys for jumping, rolling, toggling crouch, and so on.
+Movement uses standard WASD directional keys, and several other common keys for jumping, rolling, toggling crouch, and so on.
+Other keys for movement and special commands are enabled as states change, such as in zero gravity environments, or while piloting.
 The hud is kept as open as possible, with character vitals displayed in the lower right, equipped gear in the lower left, and power charge on the upper left.

 Once appearance is set up, the player can modify their personal attributes, choose a name, and start the game.
 Attributes affect certain actions in the game – although the primary attribute is Intuition (your mutant is a psychic), you can allocate points to others as well, if you would like them to have some talent in other activities.